 3. Integrated circuits are encapsulated with a silicon oxide layer during manufacture.
-This layer is tough and resistant and thus gives the integrated an ability to operate at extremes of temperatures and other extreme environmental conditions.
+This

 4. Integrated circuits are constrained to minimize the number of external connection.
 This has greatly simplified the layout of these circuits and makes them easier to use.

 5. Integrated circuits have been notice to use less power for operations.